-This is a studio course emphasizing the structure of drawing while exploring the character of the subject matter.
-Various media and approaches will be introduced to assist with expressive interpretation.
-There will be occasional group critiques and out-of-class assignments.
+In this studio course, students examine the structure of drawing while exploring the character of the subject matter.
+Introduction to various drawing media are explored through expressive interpretation.
+Group critiques and out-of-class assignments provide variety and insight into the contemporary practice of drawing.

-P- DRWG1000 Interpretive Drawing 1 or P- DRG3205 Interpretive Drawing 1
+P- DRWG1000 Interpretive Drawing 1